Fishers of Men

 25 And there followed him great multitudes of people from Galilee, and from Decapolis, and from Jerusalem, and from Judaea, and from beyond Jordan.

 (Matthew 4 as found in the KJV)

 As Jesus chose his apostles and found other followers, he prepared them to be fishers of men.
-To find others like them, who were willing to follow Jesus like they were.
+Being fishers of men meant finding others who were willing to follow Jesus, just like his apostles were.

 The apostles understood that, although they were simply fishermen, they were going to be called to a higher calling to be fishers of men.
 Jesus prepared them to serve in his ministry.

 If you haven’t already, check out Angel Studios’ The Chosen to view the first-ever multi-season show about the life of Jesus.
 This historical drama set in Judaea and Galilee in the first century CE follows Jesus and those who he met and ministered to.

 Download the Angel app on Google Play or the App Store and start watching today.